Ruaraidh Erskine: Scottish nationalism

 In 1892, aged 23, he became vice-president of the Scottish Home Rule Association, but he grew to oppose the notion of home rule for Scotland within the United Kingdom and went on to support Scottish independence.

 In 1904 he formed the Guth na Bliadhna (Voice of the Year) publication and used it to advocate independence and a coming together of the Gaels of both Scotland and Ireland to aid each other in a campaign to establish their respective languages as the official language of their country.
 He also used the magazine to call for the formation of a political party to campaign for independence.

 His activities with the publication brought him into contact with William Gillies, with whom he formed the Scots National League (SNL) in 1920, thus going some way towards the realisation of the formation of a Scottish nationalist political party.

 Despite his aristocratic background, Erskine had links with the socialist figure John Maclean who was himself an advocate of an independent (socialist) Scotland.
 Erskine had at one stage described socialism as "a predatory creed", but by the time of the First World War he was becoming more politically radical and finding sympathy with the cause of figures such as Maclean.

 He championed the Easter Rising in Ireland in 1916, and attempted to foster links with the Irish nationalist community by attempting to set up a joint Scottish-Irish Celtic newspaper with Art O'Brian the president of the Irish Self Determination League.

 Erskine attempted to get independent representation for Scotland at the Paris Peace Conference at the end of the First World War.
 In this he was ultimately unsuccessful, but it did attract the support of figures such as James Maxton, a prominent figure in the Independent Labour Party at the time.

 Erskine and Gillies led the SNL into joining with other groups to form the National Party of Scotland (NPS) in 1928.
 The NPS was quite different in outlook to the SNL had been and many SNL members left the NPS due to this factor, including Erskine.
 After this, Erskine was to play little role in politics.

 Erskine was long accused of being reactionary.
 Some of his ideas, however, have gained in popularity over time, e.g. Scottish independence, land reform (through the Highland Land League), and even the Scottish Gaelic language revival.
 His pan-Celticism has received attention from the Celtic Congress and Celtic League.

+Erskine stated that he had "no recreations, but seeks diversion in wild and solitary places."

 Personal life

-In May 1891, the engagement of Erskine and Muriel Lilias Colquhoun Graham was announced; they were married on 18 July 1891.
+Erskine married Muriel Lilias Colquhoun Graham, daughter of Major-General G.H.I.
+Graham in 1891.
+She died in 1895.
+In 1902 he married Marie de Gadalupe Heaven, daughter of the Marquessa de Braceras and a Mr. Heaven of the Forest of Birse.